listx/listx_blog/post/2014-05-02-linus-haskell-coding-style.md

 It really has gotten out of hand.
 So, I hereby propose some rules to reduce the level of indentation, whether you use tabs or spaces.[^tabs]

-NOTE: I use 4-character-wide tabs for Haskell, but because HTML renders tabs as 8 characters wide, I've used 4 spaces for a single tab in this post.
+NOTE: I use 4-character-wide tabs for Haskell; your browser may not render this correctly, but bear with me.

 ## Chapter 1: Indentation